ReactTraining/javascript-node-workshop/examples/02-npm-basics/NOTES.md

   // The name of your project (must be lowercase and one word, or hyphenated) "name": "my-project",

+  // The type of module resolution to be used
+  "type": "commonjs", // or "module"

   // The version of your project (follow semantic versioning: MAJOR.MINOR.PATCH) "version": "1.0.0",